Spectrum Imaging

 6. If artifact corrections are required, enable them and/or create the artifact correction survey regions of interest.

-7. In the Spectrum Image dialog, specify the pixel dwell time you want to use and size of the spectrum image in pixels.
+7. In the Spectrum Image dialog, specify the pixel dwell time you want to use and the size of the spectrum image in pixels.

 8. Select Start on the Spectrum Imaging dialog.